 Whipped coconut cream:

-You can use the rest of what you opened for the pie filling if you have some left over, or use a new can of coconut cream if not.
-Simply chill well and put the solid parts of the coconut cream into a food processor, leaving behind any liquid.
+You can use the rest of what you opened for the pie filling if you have some left over, or use a new can of coconut cream or two cans of full fat coconut milk if not.
+Simply chill well and put the solid parts of the coconut cream or milk into a food processor, leaving behind any liquid.
 Whip it on high speed, stopping a few times to scrape down the sides of the bowl.
 (I find that the food processor works much better than a hand held mixer as it splatters less and results in a creamier, lighter texture.)
 Leaving the cream unsweetened works as a nice contrast to the sweetness of the pie.